ubisoft/shotmanager/docs/getting-started/glossary.rst

     These settings can be entered manually in the Project Settings dialog box of the Shot Manager panel, in which case they are set only for the current scene.
-    In production these settings would be set by a custom script, written speifically for your own pipeline and automatically run when the Blender file is opened.
+    In production these settings would be set by a custom script, written specifically for your own pipeline and automatically run when the Blender file is opened.

     For a local use of Shot Manager it is not necessary to define a project.
 The settings of the scene will then